Inpatient Clinical Service

 The fellows have significant responsibility in these clinics.
 They are the first to see the patients, to assemble all of the necessary data, review it, and develop a management plan.
 The plan is then discussed with a faculty member, and the faculty member either approves or amends the plan.
 At both outpatient facilities, patients requiring continuing care are assigned to the fellow who performed the inpatient consultation.
 More than one faculty member may supervise a case on subsequent visits, however, a fixed group of attending physicians staff the fellow’s clinics to improve continuity of care.
 Patients are not transferred from fellow to fellow or from fellow to attending until one of the trainees graduates from the program.
 At that point, all of the patients assigned to a graduating fellow are transferred to an incoming fellow or faculty member.

 Clinics are never held without the physical presence of an attending physician.
 After evaluating patients, fellows present all of the relevant clinical data to the attending faculty member in the clinic staff room while the patient is still present.
 The faculty member may use this opportunity to teach, to recommend reading or specific research relevant to the patient’s problems, and to supervise specific details of the management.
 The faculty member will review and confirm critical physical findings.
 Fellows will then dictate notes concerning the patients’ visits, which are reviewed by the faculty member before they are added to the medical record.
 The fellow’s note is always co-signed by the faculty member.
-Fellows will, with rare exception of emergency follow-up, be limited to two weekly clinics.

 A Ryan White Funded HIV/AIDS Treatment Program has been part of the division since 1995.
 The program has grown significantly and now cares for over 900 active HIV positive individuals.
 In a typical year, we see over 100 new patients and a portion of these patients are assigned to fellows.
 Furthermore, fellows care for HIV positive individuals seen at the VAAAHS.